-Before we dive into engagement, let’s run through how Instagram’s algorithm works in 2020.
+Before we dive into engagement, let’s run through how Instagram’s algorithm works.
 There are 3 signals Instagram uses to rank your content in the algorithm:

 Let’s break down what those mean (and then we’ll go into why engagement is important).

 - Relationship: Instagram will show content to a user if the user has interacted with in the past.
 You’ve probably noticed this, when you like someone’s post suddenly you see ALL OF THEIR posts on your feed.
 It’s because Instagram says “Oh, you like this person’s content and you’re connected to this person so we’re going to show you more of their content.”